bricksdont/bricksdont.github.io/_posts/2020-12-15-seven-recommendations-for-mt-evaluation.md

 Thanks also to Bram Vanroy and other people with whom I have sparred on Twitter for inspiring me to write this post.

-Thanks to the wonderful people who somehow --- while also doing awesome research --- found time to read an early version of this post and helped to improve it:
+Thanks to the wonderful people who somehow --- while also doing awesome research --- found time to read an early version of those posts and helped to improve them considerably:
 Annette Rios, Marcin Junczys-Dowmunt, Nitika Mathur, Samuel Läubli, Rico Sennrich, Julia Kreutzer, Noëmi Aepli and Matt Post.